plokhotnyuk/jsoniter-scala/README.md

 ```

 But sometime scalac (or zinc) can fail to compile the `make` macro call with the same error message for configuration
 that has not clear dependencies on other code.
-For that cases workarounds can be simpler than recommended usage of
+For those cases workarounds can be simpler than recommended usage of
 separated submodule:
 - isolate the `make` macro call(s) in the separated object, like in [this PR](https://github.com/plokhotnyuk/play/pull/5/files)
 - move jsoniter-scala imports to be local, like [here](https://github.com/plokhotnyuk/play/blob/master/src/main/scala/microservice/HelloWorld.scala#L6-L7)